The Education University of Hong Kong

 (Note : The application deadline is applicable for Research Postgraduate courses and UG courses; some Taught Postgraduate courses may have earlier deadlines):

 # The application deadline is applicable to most courses.
-Some courses have deadlines ranging from 16 December 2022 to 20 January 2023.
+Some courses have deadlines ranging from 22 December 2023 to 12 January 2024.
+The first lesson of some postgraduate courses may start before 1 September 2023)

 2. Download and complete Sections I, II, and III of the Application Form for Cross-institutional Course/Subject Enrolment for Research Postgraduate Students.